cgagner/moos-ivp-language-server/README.md

 * [X] BHV Semantic highlighting
   - [ ] Add support to for inactive regions
   - [ ] Add support for parsing conditions
+* [ ] Add a way to specify the include path to the language server.
+This may need to be per mission directory.
+It could be something like a `.mils.yaml` file in the directory.
 * [ ] Includes that are not found should display an error or warning.
 * [ ] Includes that are found should recursively check for errors in the included files.
 Display an error if the include has an error.